souktha/souktha.github.io/misc/create-ap-linuxpc/index.rst

 * wifi utility, *iw*, to set/get wifi networking device. *iw-4.3* is included in my distribution.

 Bridge utility, dnsmasq, hostapd are not usually included with the distribution.
-In that case they needed to be downloaded and be built for this process.
+In that case they needed to be downloaded then build for this process or just install the binary packages if they are available.

 The configuration of my network
 -------------------------------